XiyuanWu/Meta_Full_Stack_Developer/Course09/README.md

 Complete project files refer to the [final project](./django/Final_Project_C9.zip).

-To run this project locally, unzip the file and run `python manage.py runserver`.
+To run this project locally, unzip the file, activate vitual env, and run `python manage.py runserver`.